dicebear/dicebear/CONTRIBUTING.md

 This is the main monorepo: the JavaScript, PHP, Python, Rust, Go, Dart, and C# core libraries, the CLI, the docs site, and the editor all live here.
-Repositories covering the JSON Schema, the avatar style definitions, the HTTP API, and the Figma exporter are separate and each have their own `CONTRIBUTING.md`:
+Repositories covering the JSON Schema, the avatar style definitions, the HTTP API, and DiceBear Studio (the Figma plugin) are separate and each have their own `CONTRIBUTING.md`:

 - [`dicebear/schema`](https://github.com/dicebear/schema/blob/main/CONTRIBUTING.md):